Harsine07/Multiple_Sign_Language_Detection/README.md

 # Multiple Sign Language Detection

-A simple application for detecting multiple sign languages (American, British, etc.) using MediaPipe and Streamlit.
+A simple application for detecting multiple sign languages (American, British, Indian)

 ## How to Run the Application